Factbox: Impact on banks from Britain's vote to leave the EU

 HSBC

-Stuart Gulliver, CEO of HSBC (HSBA.L), Europe's biggest bank, said his bank will relocate staff responsible for generating around a fifth of its UK-based trading revenue, or around 1,000 people, to Paris.
+Stuart Gulliver, CEO of HSBC, Europe's biggest bank, said his bank will relocate staff responsible for generating around a fifth of its UK-based trading revenue, or around 1,000 people, to Paris.

 BARCLAYS